Haaxor1689/nil/README.md

 };
 ```

-Above object schema would be equivalent to this this **C** struct definition:
+The above object schema would be equivalent to this **C** struct definition:

 ```c
 struct User {